On the morning of March 9, 2018, my mother-in-law and I decided to take a trip to the Buena Vista Lagoon in Oceanside, California.

 The history of the Buena Vista Lagoon is fascinating.

-Back in 1939, an ordinance was passed stating that firearms were allowed to be discharged within the adjacent areas around the lagoon.
+Back in 1939, an ordinance was passed stating that firearms were not allowed to be discharged within the adjacent areas around the lagoon.
 Ultimately this is what turned this location into a bird sanctuary.

 In 1968, the Buena Vista Lagoon became the very first ecological reserve to be designated in California.